FRIENDSHIP FORCE OF MANITOBA

 -

-share their life for a week and most likely their friendship for a lifetime
+you share their life for a week and most likely their friendship for a lifetime

 -